 Did you know that states have Property and Casualty guaranty fund associations and Life and Health guaranty fund associations?
 State guaranty fund associations are created to protect the insured in the event a licensed admitted carrier becomes insolvent.

 In most states, if not all, licensed carriers must be members of these associations and contribute to these funds.
-However, not every state guaranty fund is the same because state statutes differ in their regulations of these guaranty funds.
+Additionally, not every state guaranty fund is the same because state statutes differ in their regulations of these guaranty funds.

 What is the purpose of the Guaranty Fund?

-In the admitted market, if a licensed carrier becomes insolvent and a claim is filed by an insured, the guaranty fund would step in and pay the claim.
+If a licensed carrier becomes insolvent and a claim is filed by an insured, the guaranty fund would step in and pay the claim.
 However, depending on the cost of the loss and the number of losses involved, there may be a limit on how much the guaranty fund association will payout.